 This course offers students an introduction to the field of linguistic anthropology, which examines the close relationship between language and culture.
 Focusing on work that has been influential in anthropology, we will consider several key questions: How is language distinctly human, and how does it relate to other forms of communication?
 What is the relationship between the language we speak and the way we see, understand, and act in the world?
 Beyond communicating "facts" to one another, what role does language play in the way we live our lives as cultural beings?
 How do conversations, language choice, and language learning contribute to the way people recognize and act in accordance with larger cultural patterns and values in society?
 Throughout the course, language as people actual use it, imagine it, or talk about it, will be our primary topic for reading and discussion as we draw on examples from languages and cultures throughout the world.
 Among the topics we will consider from the perspective of language and culture are linguistic structure and cultural expression, language and gender, language and power, bilingualism, and language as a means of social action.

-Requirements Satisfied: one Social Science course
+Requirements Satisfied: one Social Sciences course and a D2 non-European Cultures course

 Requirements Satisfied: one Social Sciences course